The concept of shared parental responsibility

 How are children’s cases decided?

-When negotiating children’s matters, the parties should take into consideration the way the Family Court would determine such matters should parenting issues not be resolved.
+When negotiating children’s matters, the parties should take into consideration the way the Federal Circuit & Family Court of Australia would determine such matters should parenting issues not be resolved.

 The overriding principles considered by the Court are that the best interests of the child are paramount.
 Essentially, this means that: